MaxPleaner/email_endpoint/README.md

 **metaprogramming and tricks**

-I try not to do too much metaprogramming (e.g. I avoid `method_missing`) but have found that using these tools can make for more terse code.
+I try not to do too much metaprogramming (e.g. I avoid `method_missing`) but these are some possibly tricky things I've done.

 Here's a couple examples of things found in this project: